Silvia Colloca

-Life and career

-Colloca was born in Milan to Loredana and Mario Colloca.
-Her only major film role was in Van Helsing, in which she played Verona, one of Dracula's brides.
-On 25 September 2004, at the medieval castle of Montalto in Tuscany, Italy, she married the Australian actor Richard Roxburgh who played Dracula in that film.
-They have two sons and a daughter.
-The family currently resides in Sydney.
+Early life and education

+Silvia Colloca was born in Milan to Loredana and Mario Colloca.

+She trained as an opera singer in Italy.

+Career

+Singing

-Colloca is an opera-trained mezzo-soprano and worked as a musical theatre performer in Italy before becoming a film actress.
+Colloca is a mezzo-soprano singer.
+She worked as a musical theatre performer in Italy.
 She appeared in 2015 as Orfeo in Gluck's Orfeo ed Euridice in Sydney, and as The Queen in Lindy Hume's production of Snow White for Opera Queensland and La Boite theatre in 2016.
 Her debut album, Sing Like an Italian, was released by Decca in October 2022.
 She performs four numbers alongside arias and art songs by international stars singers.
 The album made its debut at No. 1 on the ARIA Core Classical and Classical/Crossover charts.

+Acting

+Colloca's first major film role was in Van Helsing, in which she played Verona, one of Dracula's brides.